 There is also a wealth of flora and fauna to be explored in the region.
 But with the ever-changing geographical conditions and germination and withdrawing of various species, the dominating species that make most of the Pomeranian National Park today include beech, oak and birch trees.

 We covered a couple of walking trails and a few vantage points before making it to the highlight, and a popular access route of Darsser Ort, not far from the lighthouse.
 It is interesting to visit the 150-year-old lighthouse that, from a height of 35m, gives panoramic views of the national park on one side and the majestic Baltic Sea, on the other.

 The vicinity also has been a natural history museum since 1991 that houses exhibitions on the Darsser Ort natural region.
-An in-house aquarium moreover familiarizes you well the wetland ecosystem that Darss Forest is known for.
+An in-house aquarium moreover familiarizes you well with the wetland ecosystem that Darss Forest is known for.

 From Darsser Ort, since it has a parking space, a comparatively broader offroading-trail gives an option of experiencing a Horse-drawn carriage back to the town of Prerow — exactly what we ended up doing, giving our perfect half-day hike and absolutely perfect end.

 Disclaimer: I wrote this post during my blog trip with Germany Tourism.
 Though my trip was hosted, all suggestions and endorsements are solely personal.
 I only recommend what I personally like, and experience.